Lead Safety for the Home GardenerDOWNLOAD

-- Lead occurs naturally in soil, but at high levels it can potentially be harmful to your health
+- Lead naturally occurs in soils, but large quantities can be detrimental to your health

-- Previous land use can be a contributing factor to soil lead levels – common sources of elevated lead levels in urban soils are from the past use of leaded gasoline and lead-based paint in homes
+- Previous land use can be a contributing factor to increased soil lead levels, often from the past use of lead in gasoline and lead paint in homes

 - Before growing a vegetable garden, get your soil tested if you are unsure of your soil lead levels

-- If soil lead levels exceed 300 ppm, prevent children from accessing that soil (young children are at risk for eating soil - direct ingestion) by covering it with mulch; planting ground covers or turf; or installing stones/pavement
+- If soil lead levels exceed 300 ppm, prevent children from contact with soil (to minimize the risk of eating it) by applying mulch, planting ground covers, turf, or installing pavers

-- If gardening in low lead soils (100 - 400 ppm is the US Environmental Protection Agency’s low lead range), improve soil health by adding organic matter like compost, and maintaining soil pH between 6.5 and 7.5
+- If gardening in low lead soils (100 - 400 ppm EPA low range), improve soil health by adding organic matter like compost and maintaining pH between 6.5 and 7.5

 - Vegetables do not readily uptake lead from the soil or water

-- Purchase a lead filer that attaches to your garden hose
+- Purchase a lead filter that attaches to your garden hose

 Crops by Risk

-Depending on the soil lead levels you can plant different crops to manage potential risks
+Depending on the soil lead levels, you can plant different crops to manage the potential risks.

-Fruiting Crops -- can be safely planted in soils with lead levels of 400 ppm or lower.
-Examples include:
+Fruiting crops that can be safely planted in soils with lead levels of 400 ppm or lower.

 Can I Still Garden?

 In general, vegetables and fruits grown in urban soils are considered insignificant sources of lead in diets.
-With proper urban soil management practices, the benefits associated with urban agriculture through improved nutrtiion and food security far outweigh the potential risks posed by elevated soil lead.
+With proper urban soil management practices, the benefits associated with urban agriculture through improved nutrition and food security far outweigh the potential risks of elevated soil lead.